metrico/qryn/plugins/README.md

 ## Different types of plugins

 There is a number of different types of plugins supported by cLoki.
 Each type extends particular functionality:
-- Log-range aggregator over unwrapped range: `unwrap_registry` type
+- Log-range aggregator over unwrapped range: `unwrap_registry` type (vanilla LogQL example: avg_over_time)
-- Custom macro function to shortcut an existing request statement: `macros` type
+- Custom macro function to wrap or shorten an existing request statement: `macros` type

 ## Plugin implementation